KryptikApp/kryptik-seedloop/README.md

-# kryptik-seedloop
+# Kryptik Seedloop
-A HD key manager for cross chain assets.
+A hierarchical deterministic key manager for cross chain assets.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.